kmlawson/skills-in-transnational-history/seminars.md

 in

-Hill, Linda L. *Georeferencing: The Geographic Associations of Information*.
-Digital Libraries and Electronic Publishing.
-Cambridge, Mass: MIT Press, 2006, Ch 1 "Laying the Groundwork" [Library ebook](http://ezproxy.st-andrews.ac.uk/login?url=http://library.books24x7.com/library.asp?^B&bookid=18552)

 **Further Reading**

 Hill, *Georeferencing*, Ch 5 [Library ebook](http://ezproxy.st-andrews.ac.uk/login?url=http://library.books24x7.com/library.asp?^B&bookid=18552)

-## Week 4 - QGIS - Map Design, Post-processing, and Deployment
+## ERASE - QGIS - Map Design, Post-processing, and Deployment

 This week is closer to cartography and moves beyond GIS software.
 We will discuss some of the principles of creating maps that are visually effective, maps that tell stories, and some basic elements and techniques.
 We will discuss the world of map editing beyond GIS software, using vector based software, whether the open-source application Inkscape, or commercial software such as Adobe Illustrator.
 We will discuss the relative benefits of working within QGIS and then editing or deploying your maps after some editing in another graphics application, or, when simple maps are all that are needed, working directly with a graphics application, or an online tool.